 You should be aware that living in the vicinity of a golf course will mean that greens, fairways and tee mowing will periodically occur as well bunker raking in the early hours of the morning to establish the course for the day’s play.
 The frequency of these activities is kept to a minimum for the expected service levels.
 However, this should not exceed two times per week for fairways, tees and bunker raking and daily for greens.

 These areas are the responsibility of the Golf Course Superintendent.
-However, should the owner wish to maintain these areas in the vicinity of their property they should contact the Golf Club Superintendent.
+However, should the owner wish to maintain these areas in the vicinity of their property they should download and complete the maintenance request form and submit it to the Golf Club.

 Yes.
 Both the Developer and the Body Corporate can take these matters to court to get a resolution.